This is the character page for the videogame Galaxy Angel.

 - High-Pressure Emotion: Following a long-overdue Anguished Declaration of Love and a following Cooldown Hug, she promptly overheats and collapses.

-- The Mole: In the manga.
-But not of her own choosing.
-Noah found Chitose shortly after the accident that killed the latter's father.
-Then Noah "reprogrammed" Chitose to abduct Tact and sabotage the Angel Wing, but Noah also hid the memory of the reprogramming itself so even Chitose didn't know she was a Mole until it was too late and Noah activated her "programming."
+- Manchurian Agent: In the manga, Noah found Chitose shortly after the accident that killed the latter's father.
+Then Noah "reprogrammed" Chitose to abduct Tact and sabotage the Angel Wing, but Noah also hid the memory of the reprogramming itself so even Chitose didn't know she was The Mole until it was too late and Noah activated her "programming."

 - Oblivious to Love: In her route in Eternal Lovers, sort of, but that was Tact's fault since he was too nervous to tell her his feelings for her directly; a problem he soon rectifies of course as the route progresses.